Why do dozens of sheep walk in perfect circles for days?

 In northern China, sheep walk in a circle as if drawn with a compass.
 Are sound waves the reason, a bacterial infection or just boredom?
 A mystery so far.

 Beijing/Munich – They persistently run in circles: dozens of sheep turn one lap after the other, tirelessly, as if something were driving them.
 But what actually?
-This is the question asked by many people who saw a video that the Chinese state newspaper People’s Daily published on Twitter.
+That’s what many people who saw a video that the Chinese state newspaper ask themselves People’s Daily published on Twitter.
 They are footage from a surveillance camera at a sheep farm in Inner Mongolia, a region in northern China.

 According to Chinese media reports, the spectacle of the animals could be seen for twelve days, but the sheep were in good health.
 The shepherd reportedly said some of the animals just started and the rest followed.
 But it is still unclear why the sheep marched almost continuously in a circle drawn with a compass.